Qalthos/blog/content/personal/openshift-troubles.rst

 when I saw SQLAlchemy errors scroll by every time I reloaded the site.
 My best guess is that SQLAlchemy is failing to create the tables needed to run the site and continuing on blindly.
-Once I realized that, I dumped a test db from my local copy to the mysql db, and suddenly everything was working.
+Once I realized that, I dumped a test db from my local copy to the MySQL db, and suddenly everything was working.
 Or almost everything, anyway.

 I could read form the db fine, but any time I tried to modify it, I got